Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Mortgage rates in Wyoming tend to closely follow the national average.

-• Factors influencing mortgage rates: overall economy, inflation, the Federal Reserve’s monetary policy, and individual factors like credit score, down payment, loan type.
+• Factors influencing mortgage rates: overall economy, inflation, the Federal Reserve’s monetary policy, and individual factors such as credit score, down payment, and loan type.

 • Higher mortgage rates mean higher borrowing costs and reduced home affordability.